Skip to Main Content

 2. What about legal content?

-4. How to navigate around the McClay Library - and how to use the Library to borrow books, study, scan or photocopy material
+5. Navigating The McClay Library - and how to use the Library to borrow books, study, scan or photocopy material

-5. How to get help or make contact with us
+6. How to get help or make contact with us

 Academic content has been peer-reviewed before publication.
 This means that academic experts in the subject area have reviewed and checked it for quality.
 So you can trust it is high quality and acceptable to use in your assignments.